Taupo Totara Timber Railway: Taupo extension proposal

-Closure, sale, and reconstruction
+Closure and sale

-The TTT In late 1944 adopted road transport throughout its operations.
+In late 1944 the TTT adopted road transport throughout its operations.

 The company disposed of its railway in two stages.
 The southern section from the "19-Mile Peg" to Mokai, together with branch lines from Mokai to various bush areas, was dismantled and salvageable items were sold.
-Salvage of the southern section started on 26 October 1944 and was completed by 27 October 1945.
+The salvage operation began on 26 October 1944 and was completed by 27 October 1945.

-The TTT continued providing rail service on the 19 miles (31 km) northern section, from Putāruru to the "19-Mile Peg" (south of Tokoroa).
+The TTT continued providing rail service on the 19 mile northern section, from Putāruru to the "19-Mile Peg" (south of Tokoroa).
 The NZ Government compensated the company for its operating loss on this service, until the line could be taken over.
 The NZ Government purchased the northern section in October 1946.

 Starting on Tuesday, 10 June 1947, the Public Works Department took over the operation of the northern section, using steam locomotives purchased from the TTT.

-The northern section was reconstructed under a NZ Government scheme for development of the Waikato River basin and surrounding areas.
-The project was completed on 6 October 1952.
-This section is still^{(2024)} in use as part of the NZR's Kinleith Branch Line.
+The northern section of the former TTT Railway ceased operations in 1949.
+As part of a Government scheme for the development of the Waikato River basin and surrounding areas, a line between Putāruru and Kinleith, built to NZR standards, was completed on 6 October 1952.
+This line is still^{(2024)} in use as part of the NZR's Kinleith Branch.